maziac/DeZog/README.md

 Furthermore DeZog includes slightly modified sources of the Z80.js simulator.
 It was taken from https://bitbucket.org/DrGoldfire/z80.js/src/master/ which is MIT licensed.
 Many thanks to Molly Howell.

+## Acknowledgements

+I would like to thank a few people for their support
+- Cesar Hernandez Bano for developing the great [ZEsarUX](https://github.com/chernandezba/zesarux) emulator which very early offered the possibility to remotely connect to it.
+And for being patient with all my request for the ZRCP protocol.
+Without ZEsarUX I wouldn't have started DeZog at all.
+So, if you like DeZog thank Cesar.
+- Mike Dailly for the wonderful [CSpect](http://www.cspect.org) emulator, for opening the debug interface to plugins and for giving support to use it properly.
+- Cesar Wagener Moriana for writing a great tutorial.
+- Peter Ped Helcmanovsky aka [ped7g](https://github.com/ped7g) for his support.
+Especially to get the display of the relative-sprites correct.
+- And not to forget: Kris Borowinski (aka bukem) for his tireless efforts testing DeZog.

 # Extras

 Here is a great tutorial from Cesar Wagener Moriana.